• Feb 21, 2025

 Q. How many hill stations can you find in India?

 Ans.
-There are more than 100 recognized hill stations in India.
-Some of the most popular ones are Manali, Ooty, Shimla, Massouri, Nainital, and many others.
+There are more than 100 recognised hill stations in India.
+Some of the most popular ones are Manali, Ooty, Shimla, Mussoorie, Nainital, and many others.

 Q. Which range is famous for hill stations?